Where is the school located?

 Parents of students attending Syracuse Arts Academy are voting members of the “Parent Organization” (PO).
 The membership elects an executive committee and chairs for school committees, such as fundraising, volunteerism, etc.

-All parents are encouraged to volunteer at least thirty hours per academic year.
+All parents are encouraged to volunteer thirty hours per academic year.
 There are many opportunities even for parents who have young kids at home or parents who work a full-time graveyard shift.

 We appreciate parents that can volunteer at our school.
 There are several volunteer opportunities available Contact your school for more details.